stevedoyle/0hh1/README.md

 0hh1
 ====

-A solver for the 0hh1 logic puzzle
+A python solver for the 0hh1 logic puzzle found at [0hh1.com](0hh1.com)